-After two returned checks, all tuition must be paid in cash.
+After two returned checks, all subsequent tuition must be paid in cash.

 Accepted Forms of Payment

-- Personal check made to TANYA BROOKS (not Brooks Music Studio).
+• Personal check - Make out checks to TANYA BROOKS (not Brooks Music Studio).

-- Recurring payments through your online bill pay system through your bank.
-This is the most convenient way.
+• Recurring payments through your online bill pay system through your bank - This is the most convenient way to pay tuition.

 DISMISSALS AND TERMINATION